 4. Pivot – If “I don’t know what I want to be when I grow up” is a statement that’s ever resonated for you, you’ll probably like this one!
 It’s centered around the philosophy that change happens through small steps, not through big leaps, and that taking some action is the key to avoid getting stuck, and it has lots of exercises and activities that will help get you moving toward your next step.
 Jenny Blake, the author, is known for working with millennials and is one herself, so if you fall into that category you may especially appreciate this one.

 5. Give and Take: Why Helping Others Drives Our Success – understanding what motivates people is important as you navigate the job search process: today more than ever, to get a job you are fundamentally reliant on people’s willingness to help you.
 Adam Grant, a Wharton Professor and researcher, explains how we all fall into one of three categories: “givers”, who help others without regard to their own benefit; “takers”, who take from others without feeling obligated to give something in return, and “matchers”, who give only if they anticipate the favor will be returned.
 If you’ve ever thought about karma in the job search and networking process or wondered why some people are so helpful to you while others can’t seem to be bothered, I highly recommend this book.
 Influence: The Psychology of Persuasion is another classic book about human behavior if you want more on this topic.

 There are so many books out there about career and job searching; some are great, some not so much.
 I like these because I find them both helpful and interesting to read, and I’d love to hear what you think of them and which others have had an impact on you.

 Happy holidays, and happy reading!

 Are you thinking about making a change in the new year?
-My next Job Search Bootcamp group coaching programs kick off in January!
+Sign up to learn when our next Job Search Bootcamp group coaching program kicks off!
 Get everything you need to launch a strong search, with accountability and support built in.